List of Donkey Kong characters: Lord FredrikLord Fredrik, the Snowmad King is a large and obese walrus who uses his enchanted blowing horn to throw the entire island into a state of perpetual winter. He additionally appears as a Spirit in Super Smash Bros. Ultimate that is embodied by King K. Rool.

-Lord Fredrik's name in European French is Sire Frighorrifik (corruption of "frigorifique," meaning "refrigerated"), in German Seine Frostigkeit König Qual ("His Frostiness King Torment"), in Italian Renaldo, il re dei Ghiacci Reynold ("the King of Ices"), and in Spanish Frigorico I, el Rey Morsario ("Frigorico I, the Corsair-Walrus King").
-Frigorico here is a portmanteau of frigo, meaning "fridge," and the given name Frederico.
-Morsario is a play on morsa, meaning "walrus," and corsario, meaning "corsair."
+Lord Fredrik's name in European French is Sire Frighorrifik (corruption of "frigorifique", meaning "refrigerated"), in German Seine Frostigkeit König Qual ("His Frostiness King Torment"), in Italian Renaldo, il re dei Ghiacci Reynold ("the King of Ices"), and in Spanish Frigorico I, el Rey Morsario ("Frigorico I, the Corsair-Walrus King").
+Frigorico here is a portmanteau of frigo, meaning "fridge", and the given name Frederico.
+Morsario is a play on morsa, meaning "walrus", and corsario, meaning "corsair".

-Pompy the PresumptuousPompy the Presumptuous is a sea lion serving Lord Fredrik.

-Skwol the StartlingSkowl the Startling is an owl serving Lord Fredrik.

-Ba-Boom the BoistourousBa-Boom the Boistourous are a trio of baboons collectively known by this name who serve Lord Fredrik.

-Fugu the FrighteningFugu the Frightening is a pufferfish serving Lord Fredrik as his underwater agent.

-Bashmaster the UnbreakableBashmaster the Unbreakable is a polar bear serving Lord Fredrik who wields a war hammer.

-Snowmad soldiers

-Among the known foot soldiers of the Snowmads are: